• Skip to primary navigation

 Below are items that might come in handy in case you come down with any of the current common illnesses: COVID, Upper Respiratory Infections, GI bugs.
 Most importantly, if you feel unwell, reach out to your medical provider for guidance on how to treat your illness.
 Upper respiratory illnesses and gastrointestinal bugs tend to strike quickly and unexpectedly.

 Whitney put together a first aid and illness kit for a friend and wrapped it in a pretty bow!
 We always suggest putting together this kit as part of cleaning out your medicine cabinet.
 Get rid of old medications, make a list of anything you’re missing, and gather all your supplies so you have things together.
+A clear box is a great place to start, so you can easily see what’s inside.

 These are suggestions for a general illness kit!